jolie/website/www/content/documentation/basics/communication_ports.md

 ## Type mismatching

 In Jolie, whenever a message is sent or received through a port, its type is checked against what specified in the port's interface.
-An invoker sending a message with a wrong type receives a `TypeMismarch` fault.
+An invoker sending a message with a wrong type receives a `TypeMismatch` fault.

 The `TypeMismatch` fault can be handled by exploiting the [fault handling](fault_handling/basics), as shown in the following example: